royang2012/honeycombgen/README.md

 ## Getting Started

 Start with maskData.py.
+Change the path to your image directory.
 The other files are util functions.

 ### Prerequisites